 Graduates who are skilled in the research methods embedded into your course are in demand from the biotechnology and biomedical research industries in this area of the UK and beyond.

-Many of our Masters students progress to study for a PhD, and there are many opportunities within our school leading to a career in science.
+Many of our Masters students progress to study for a PhD, and there are many opportunities within our school leading to a career in life science.

 We work with our University’s Employability and Careers Centre to help you find out about further work experience, internships, placements, and voluntary opportunities.